astropy/astropy-APEs/APE0.rst

   consensus have failed,
 * Operate openly and provide transparency and opportunity for community input into its activities.
+* Act as a point of contact with other organizations.

 Responsibilities and Authority
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^